S-BaC/Class_Projects/README.md

-# Mini-projects written while learning basics.
+# Thanks for checking out!
-For Class Projects
+This repo is for mini-projects written while learning the basics.